neilk/boxchar/README.md

 ## Game File Format

 Game files must follow these rules:
-- Exactly 4 lines (representing the 4 sides)

 - All sides must have the same length
-- Only uppercase ASCII letters (A-Z)
 - No duplicate letters across all sides

 Example valid game file: